Hit The Road: New England Day Trips In 2025 - Karta.com

-Historical Day Trips
+1. Historical Places For Day Trips

 Boston Freedom Trail - Massachusetts

-No trip to Boston is complete without walking the Freedom Trail, a 2.5 mile path winding through the streets of central Boston and passing by 16 historical sites related to the American Revolution.
+No trip to Boston is complete without walking the Freedom Trail, a 2.5-mile path winding through the streets of central Boston and passing by 16 historical sites related to the American Revolution.
 Some highlights include the sites of the Boston Massacre, the Old State House, Paul Revere's House, the Old North Church, and Bunker Hill.
 Guided tours are available, but exploring the trail on your own allows you to set your own pace.
 Stop for a bite to eat in the Italian North End or at Faneuil Hall before continuing on your journey back in time.

 Boston Freedom Trail - Massachusetts